|Blakely Island Field Station||

 Summer courses in collaboration with Seattle Pacific University, on Blakely Island in the San Juan Islands in Puget Sound, NW of Seattle

-Cost per student, which includes tuition and room/board on Blakely Island, will be ~$4000 per class.
+Cost per student, which includes tuition, research supplies for each course and room/board on Blakely Island, will be $3400 per class.

 |Organization of Biological Field Stations||A comprehensive listing of field stations and their courses